avinashbest/data-structure-iit-kanpur/README.md

 <!-- Image Binary Search Tree -->

 - Create the binary search tree using the following data elements:

 		43	10	79	90	12	54	11	9	50
 - Solution:

 		1. Insert 43 into the tree as the root of the tree.
-2. Read the next element, if its is lesser than the root node element, inset it as the root of the left sub-tree.
+		2. Read the next element, if its is lesser than the root node element, insert it as the root of the left sub-tree.
 		3. Otherwise, insert it as the root of the right of the right sub-tree.
 		4. The process of creating BST by using the given elements, is shown in figure below:
 <!-- Image Process Creating BST -->

 ## Technique of converting an expression into binary tree: